Credit for Prior Learning

 • Develop professional-quality presentations that include technical flats, line sheets, and tech pack pages

-• Apply brushing, felting, and beading techniques to create surface designs
+• Application of brushing, felting, and beading techniques

 • Create color and yarn stories and develop design swatches